tebl/C64-Power-Saver/README.md

 ![Bare PCB](https://github.com/tebl/C64-Power-Saver/raw/master/gallery/2018-11-01%2023.33.07.jpg)
 ![Boxed up and connected](https://github.com/tebl/C64-Power-Saver/raw/master/gallery/2018-11-04%2021.43.31.jpg)

+## Errata
+**Revision D**
+It has come to my attention that some original Commodore 64 power supplies were wired differently, specifically sometimes 5v would be supplied on the opposite pin - this is easily fixed by connecting a small piece of wire across DIN pins 4 and 5.
+Refer to this [image](https://github.com/tebl/C64-Power-Saver/raw/master/gallery/revision_d_fix.PNG), the board outline is shown from above and the wire you need to add is the green one.

 # Schematic
 The supplied KiCad files should be sufficient as both a schematic and as a  starting point for ordering PCBs (basically you could just zip the contents of the export folder and upload that on a fabrication site), the schematic is also available in [PDF-format](https://github.com/tebl/C64-Power-Saver/raw/master/export/C64%20Power%20Saver.pdf) and this is what you'll need to print and work your way through this things don't work as expected after assembly.